soulflay/Vibes-Ecommerce/README.md

 **Why It Stands Out**

-Real shopping cart functionality without external libraries
+- Real shopping cart functionality without external libraries

-Clean UI design tailored for a fashion brand
+- Clean UI design tailored for a fashion brand

-Built to show both frontend development skills and problem-solving grit
+- Built to show both frontend development skills and problem-solving grit

-Perfect as a portfolio project or a base template for real-world e-commerce sites
+- Perfect as a portfolio project or a base template for real-world e-commerce sites

 **Future Improvements**

-Product detail pages with size & color options
+- Product detail pages with size & color options

-Checkout page with form validation
+- Checkout page with form validation

-Search & filter functionality
+- Search & filter functionality

-User authentication for saving carts
+- User authentication for saving carts

-Dark/light mode toggle
+- Dark/light mode toggle

+Made with code, coffee, and a whole lot of patience while wrangling that cart logic.